 Cambodia

-The project increases the capacity of the Royal Government of Cambodia to develop, deliver, monitor and evaluate effective social protection programmes.
-It draws on evidence of the impact of social transfers on the socio-economic resilience of vulnerable populations to foster domestic budget allocations for those programmes.
+The project increased the capacity of the Royal Government of Cambodia to develop, deliver, monitor and evaluate effective social protection programmes.
+It draw on evidence of the impact of social transfers on the socio-economic resilience of vulnerable populations to foster domestic budget allocations for those programmes.

-Strengthening the results-based budgeting and supporting the preparation of the 2025 performance-informed budget will accelerate the public finance management reform and contribute to the effectiveness of the social protection programmes.
-The main objectives are to support the family package of integrated social assistance and speed up the delivery of the disability allowances programme.
+Strengthening the results-based budgeting and supporting the preparation of the 2025 performance-informed budget accelerated the public finance management reform and contributed to the effectiveness of the social protection programmes.
+The main objectives were to support the family package of integrated social assistance and speed up the delivery of the disability allowances programme.

 • Technical guidance and capacity building to the Ministry of Social Affairs, Veterans and Youth Rehabilitation (MoSVY) strengthened results-based or programme-based budgeting at the national level and for 25 Provinces.
 The capacity-building efforts enhanced the budget submitted to the Ministry of Economy and Finance (MEF) by improving policy-budget links, including programme targets and indicators supporting evidence-based reporting on budget execution.
-A manual for MoSVY budget formulation and implementation is under development.
+A manual for MoSVY budget formulation and implementation was developed.

 • The National Social Protection Council approved the Family Package Policy document (comprehensive concept note) in December 2021.
-The programme design is being finalised, with the Family Package Sub-decree to be endorsed by the Royal Government of Cambodia in 2022.
-The Family Package roll-out is under preparation for early 2023, when it will replace the COVID-19 Cash Transfer Programme for the Poor and Vulnerable, implemented in June 2020.
+The programme design was finalised, with the Family Package Sub-decree endorsed by the Royal Government of Cambodia in 2022.
+The Family Package roll-out, concluded in early 2023, replaced the COVID-19 Cash Transfer Programme for the Poor and Vulnerable, implemented in June 2020.

 • The first wave of the Disability Identification process, designed during the project’s first year, has been completed in 25 Provinces, with over 240,000 persons with disabilities identified by the Ministry of Social Affairs, Veterans and Youth Rehabilitation.
-An estimated 30% of this group are registered in the Identified Poor (ID Poor) social registry and will be eligible to access the cash transfer programmes once the Family Package of integrated social assistance programmes is rolled out.
-Other persons with disabilities will have improved access to the care, assistance and labour-activation programmes.
-The disability identification tool results from a massive investment in the delivery mechanism, including the Disability Management Information System (MIS) and the capacity building of 1,640 communes aiming to ensure national coverage of the on-demand national mechanism.
+An estimated 30% of this group have been registered in the Identified Poor (ID Poor) social registry and became eligible to access the cash transfer programmes with the rolling out of the Family Package of integrated social assistance programmes.
+Other persons with disabilities improved access to the care, assistance and labour-activation programmes.
+The disability identification tool resulted from a massive investment in the delivery mechanism, including the Disability Management Information System (MIS) and the capacity building of 1,640 communes aiming to ensure national coverage of the on-demand national mechanism.

-• Representatives from 19 civil society organisations and Trade Unions have been invited to a consultation workshop on the draft Social Protection Law.
+• Representatives from 19 civil society organisations and Trade Unions were invited to a consultation workshop on the draft Social Protection Law.
 Participants commented on more than 30 out of nearly 100 articles, considering accessibility, inclusiveness, clarity and transparency of the draft law and their experiences and understanding of the constituents’ needs.
-The remarks and proposals for improvements have been submitted to the General Secretariat of NSPC for their consideration.
+The remarks and proposals for improvements were submitted to the General Secretariat of NSPC for their consideration.

 • Direct technical assistance has been provided to GS-NSPC and MoSVY to design the COVID-19 Cash Transfer Programme for ID Poor households – which currently covers over 680,000 families – and the Wage Subsidy for Garment and Tourism, which provide suspended workers in these sectors with a minimum subsistence wage.
 The service included engagement on the design of the benefit options and their costing.
 The technical assistance provided for the Management Information System (MIS) development has contributed to the COVID-19 Cash Transfer MIS module.